myudelson/hmm-scalable/readme.txt

 -b : treat input file as binary input file created from text file by
      inputconvert utility.
 -B : block re-estimation of prior, transitions, or emissions parameters
-     respectively (defailt is '-B 0,0,0'), to block re-estimation of transition probabilities specify '-B 0,1,0'.
+     respectively (default is '-B 0,0,0'), to block re-estimation of transition probabilities specify '-B 0,1,0'.
--P : use parallel processing, defaul - 0 (no parallel processing), 1 - fit
+-P : use parallel processing, default - 0 (no parallel processing), 1 - fit
      separate skills/students separately, 2 - fit separate sequences within
      skill/student separately.
 -o : in addition to printing to console, print output to the file specified